Skip to main content

 Each control should be:

-• associated with specific assets or architectural components
+• associated with specific assets or components

-• supported by documentation or configuration references
+• supported by minimal documentation or configuration reference

 This allows: